 - Citrus peels – The oils found in the peels help to fuel the fire, making them an excellent option as natural fire starting material.
 Not to mention, the peels smell quite good as they burn.
 Citrus peels should be dried prior to using them.
 Dry the peels next to the wood burning stove or place into the oven and dry for 30 minutes at 200 degrees.

-- Pine cones – simply because they can be found just about anywhere.
+- Pine cones – Simply because they can be found just about anywhere.
 Pine cones must be dried prior to utilizing them as a natural fire starting material.
 How to dry pine cones is quite easy, and either of the following methods will work.
-Bake pine cones for 30 minutes at 200 degrees allows them to dry quite quickly.
+Bake pine cones for 30 minutes at 200 degrees allows them to dry very quickly.
 The heat from the wood stove will also dry them.
 Or dried pine cones can be harvested once they have dropped the seed.

 - Pine needles – Simply rake up the pine needles and dry them next to the wood stove.